Sajantoor/4549-Robotics-Website/README.md

   [View Components](../master/src/components/)

-### Hosting
+### Vex Online Challenge
-> Due to ReactJS being a serverside framework, the website has to be hosted somewhere.
-We choose Google Firebase for hosting however, we could use something like AWS, GitHub pages, or other hosting options.
-Google Firebase was a free and simple solution to hosting.
-Firebase also provides many analytics such as uptime, user engagement, etc. [Learn more about Firebase here.](https://firebase.google.com/)
+> The website was developed to enter in the Vex Online challenge.
+This challenge required us to create a website with a clear, thoughtout design, which contains content such as information about our robotics program, including our teams, school, etc. Learn more about the [Vex Online Challenge](https://challenges.robotevents.com/challenge/106).